tirogen/traefik/docs/content/observability/tracing/opentelemetry.md

 _Optional_

-Enable retries when the reporter sends span to the OpenTelemetry Collector.
+Enable retries when the reporter sends spans to the OpenTelemetry Collector.

 ```yaml tab="File (YAML)"
 tracing: